SamuraiSigma/godot-docs/README.md

 They are meant to be parsed with the [Sphinx](http://sphinx-doc.org/) documentation builder to build the HTML documentation on [Godot's website](http://docs.godotengine.org).

+## What's new in this fork?

+Compared to the original [repository](https://github.com/godotengine/godot-docs), this fork adds documentation on the [*Speech to Text*](https://github.com/SamuraiSigma/speech-to-text) module, including how to use it and its classes.
+The main tutorial page can be found [here](https://samuraisigma.github.io/godot-docs/doc/community/tutorials/misc/speech_to_text.html), on the GitHub Pages.

 ## Contributing changes

 Though arguably less convenient to edit than a wiki, this git repository is meant to receive pull requests to always improve the documentation, add new pages, etc. Having direct access to the source files in a revision control system is a big plus to ensure the quality of our documentation.